blightcarrier/NEAT-Snake/README.md

 # NEAT-Snake

-### Neuroevolution of snake playing neural network
+### Neuroevolution of snake-playing neural networks

 A minimal but probably not entirely accurate implementation of the NEAT algorithm generating neural networks capable of playing snake with an acceptable proficiency.